UnessElmar/Tweelytics_app/README.md

 This app is based on the [Tweepy](https://www.tweepy.org/) and the [Twython](https://twython.readthedocs.io/) APIs in order to scrap tweets whether by a list of hashtags or by user.

-The second tap of this app enables the user to visualize the results of topic modeling on the scraped tweets and tweets activity during this scraping period.
+The second tab of this app gives the possibility to visualize the tweets activity and the results of topic modeling on the scraped tweets during this scraping period.

 ## Getting Started